PrajwalManohar/CNS_SRES_Assessment/README.md

 2) R

-1) ggplot2: A system for declaratively creating graphics, based on The Grammar of Graphics.
+A) ggplot2: A system for declaratively creating graphics, based on The Grammar of Graphics.

-2) plotly: An R package for creating interactive web-based graphics via plotly.js.
+B) plotly: An R package for creating interactive web-based graphics via plotly.js.

-3) rgl: Package for 3D visualization using OpenGL.
+C) rgl: Package for 3D visualization using OpenGL.

 # Technical Implementation Details